Read Thembalami Care Centre’s and Max Ordman Deaf Association’s latest news.

 Related Posts

-Thembalami Care Centre and Max Ordman Deaf Association (MODA) were abuzz with colour and creativity as residents picked up their…
+Thembalami Care Centre and the Max Ordman Deaf Association were filled with joy and cheer on Saturday, December 7, when…

 Rand Aid’s Thornhill Manor retirement village and Thembalami Care Centre joined forces on 8 February to play some occupational therapy…